DaftPyPosh/vSphereSCG/README.md

 ### Code Structure

 The Project is shipped as an Ansible Collection with Roles.
-The Roles do contain the Hardening Tasks for the infrastructure objects.
+The Roles contain the Hardening Tasks for the infrastructure objects.

 ``` Markdown
 daftpyposh